Financial District locality overview

 A fresh tower frontage can make the balcony feel finished and controlled even before the family has really decided how the edge should work for children, pets, and daily routine.

-The better local detail wins by naming that move-in delay clearly instead of treating the balcony like a one-size-fits-all premium feature.
+The better local detail wins by naming that move-in delay clearly instead of treating the balcony like a one-size-fits-all well-finished feature.

-Most buyers still want the same open, modern, well-finished balcony they liked when choosing the home.
-They want the edge safer without losing that newer premium feel.
+Most customers still want the same open, modern, well-finished balcony they liked when choosing the home.
+They want the edge safer without losing that newer well-finished feel.

 That is why the local explanation has to protect both goals together: dependable safety and a front that still looks right for the tower.